-The Undertaker Requested To Have Jim Ross Announce His Final WrestleMania Match
+The Undertaker Requested To Have Jim Ross Announce His Final ‘WrestleMania’ Match

 — Jim Ross (@JRsBBQ) April 3, 2017

 Some had speculated that Ross was being brought back to call the Universal Championship bout between Lesnar and Goldberg.
 After all, he was on the mic for their first WrestleMania encounter back in 2004 right before both superstars infamously walked away from the WWE.
-However, 13 years later, the RAW announce team was kept in tact and J.R. had the honor of calling the Undertaker’s last ride.
+However, 13 years later, the RAW announce team was kept intact, and J.R. had the honor of calling the Undertaker’s last ride.

 Jim Ross announcing The Undertaker's last ever match #wrestlemania pic.twitter.com/q6tOY5PZD6